Convert user mailbox to a shared mailbox

 A shared mailbox is an email inbox that multiple users can access to send and receive emails.
 It is commonly used for:

-Unlike standard user mailboxes, shared mailboxes do not require a license if the size is under 50GB and no direct login is required.
+Unlike standard user mailboxes, shared mailboxes do not require a license if:

 The Reasons for Converting a User’s Mailbox to a Shared One?